Yifan-Song793/SwiftSage/swiftsage/prompt_templates/feedback_template.md

 - Take care and do not give false information in the critical feedback.
 - The final answer is the output of the code snippet provided in the solution, so if the code snippet is correct, the final answer should be correct as well.
 - Note that you should not ask for any input from the console in the code.
 The code should be self-contained and print the final answer at the end.
-- Provide a score from 1 to 10 and a brief explanation.
+- Provide a score from 1 to 3 and a brief explanation.
+    - score=1 means the provided answer is totaly wrong.
+    - score=2 means the provided answer is mostly correct, but there are still a few issues in the Python code or the reasoning step.
+    - score=3 means the provided answer is perfectly correct.
-- If you are not sure about the reasoning, provide a score between 1 to 7 and explain why you are not sure about the final answer.
+- If you are not sure about the reasoning, provide a score of 1 and explain why you are not sure about the final answer.
-- If the solution (code snippet) is correct, but the explanation is not comprehensive, you can still give a high score.
+- If the answer is perfectly correct, but the reasoning step is not comprehensive or the Python code is not very efficient or the Python code lacks comments, you can still give a score of 3.

 ## Output Format